 Ellis Island records

 The famous port of Ellis Island has a fantastic collection of records.
-It allows you to view the passenger manifest, ship manifest and even an image of the ship your ancestor arrived to the United States in.
-It also has a huge collection of histories, images and other fascinating information.
+It allows you to view the passenger manifest, ship manifest and even an image of the ship your ancestor arrived in the United States in.
+It also has a huge collection of histories, images, and other fascinating information.

 This site provides a service by which their experts will carry out the research into your ancestors and roots on your behalf.
 This site established by the Ulster Historical Foundation also allows you to do the research yourself they can give you access to birth, marriage and death certificates, gravestone inscriptions, and street directories.
 The also have detailed townland maps.